 Questions or Comments?

-Ryan T.INVESTOR 10 months ago
+Ryan T.INVESTOR about 1 year ago

 This will be great for the West Side.
 Their beer is the best around.
 Just invested and everyone else should too.